cxlvinchau/hips/docs/getting_started.rst

     \end{array}

 Compared to the example above, we have introduced the constraint :math:`\color{red} {x_1 \in \mathbb{Z}}`.
-This means that our program contains an integer and real variable.
+This means that our program contains an integer and a real variable.
 Thus, it is no longer a linear program, but a mixed-integer program.

 In HIPS we can write the problem as follows: